the-events-calendar/the-events-calendar/readme.txt

 * Scheduled task responsible for generating recurring events is now removed when the plugin is deactivated
 * Added a new additional field type (textareas) to compliment the existing text field
 * Added some changelog formatting enhancements after seeing keepachangelog.com :)
+* Removed some unnecessary variable logic from some templates
 * Improved the recurring event user interface in relation to events ending after "x" cycles
 * Updated the mini-calendar widget to match the list widget styling
 * More robust activation and deactivation methods